 13 Automating refers to the use of technology to run the necessary calculations for the measure.
 As discussed later in this document, EPA will work with states to develop an online module, where "with the click of a button" a state would be able to see for example, the translation of priorities to catchments, universe, baseline, and changes in the measure across fiscal years.
-These discussions are currently underway.
+These discussions are currently underway as part of the ATTAINS Redesign.

+Step 3: EPA calculates the baseline

-- EPA will use the information in ATTAINS (e.g., state priorities submitted to EPA, and TMDLs, alterantive restoration approaches, or protection approaches)14 to identify where a priority in its entirety has already been addressed.
-For example, if a state's priorities include two pollutants for a waterbody, the priority (i.e., waterbody) will be addressed in its entirety when a plan is in place for the two pollutants. - EPA will sum the area of the catchments that correspond to state priorities with all TMDLs, alternative restoration approaches, or protection approaches in place to determine the baseline (acres).
+- EPA will use the information in ATTAINS (e.g., state priorities submitted to EPA, and TMDLs, alternative restoration approaches, or protection approaches)14 to identify where a priority has already been addressed. - Partial credit for a catchment is allowed and is calculated using the catchment size and a weighted score based upon the proportion of priorities addressed in the catchment.
+If all priorities in the catchment have been addressed, then the state receives credit for the full catchment size.

+For example, if a state's priorities include two pollutants for a waterbody and only one pollutant has been addressed, the state will receive credit for half of the size of the catchment (half credit since half of the priorities were addressed).

+• EPA will sum the weighted catchment size for the priorities that correspond to state priorities with TMDLs, alternative restoration approaches, or protection approaches in place.
 The catchments are used solely for the purpose of automating the calculation of the measure.
 (See Figures 2 and 3).